JaKooLit/NixOS-Hyprland/README.md

 > [!IMPORTANT]
-> The install scripts assume a clean installation of NixOS or the understanding that it will replace any existing configuration
+> The install scripts assumes a clean installation of NixOS or the understanding that it will replace any existing configuration
 > It will not merge into an existing NixOS configuration.
 You can use the code from this respository to do so on your own

 > By default, all packages set to install are from NixOS stable channel.
 Note Hyprland to be installed will be of OLD version